chriswilley/linux-server-config/README.md

 The first line ensured that the main rules config file would be included.
 The second line looks for additional rules in the activated_rules folder.
 I then created symbolic links to the rules I wanted to activate in that folder.
 I then restarted Apache and tested the application.

+A lot of rule tweaking was needed with mod_security, especially regarding the session cookies set for the Google and Facebook sign-in APIs.
+These tripped a bunch of rules related to SQL injection based on how the regular expressions in those rules were written.
+Eventually I got it to work.

 ### mod_evasive

 I also installed the [mod_evasive](http://www.zdziarski.com/blog/?page_id=442) Apache module.
 This module helps mitigate DOS attacks on Apache servers.
 I followed the advice of several online articles for the config (in /etc/apache2/mods-available/evasive.conf):